We’re here to help you reduce exam anxiety

 - McMaster student cards or government issued photo ID are required at all examinations.

-- If you don’t have any photo ID on them, you won’t be allowed in the exam room.
-You can get a supplementary card at IWC B122 or PGCLL M25.
+- If you don’t have any photo ID, you won’t be allowed in the exam room.
+To purchase a replacement MacCard go to the MacCard counter in the Campus Store.

 - Remember to use the washroom before entering the exam room.